On Three "Anomalous" Measurements of Nonlinear QPC Conductance: Introduction

 Phenomena in quantum transport unique to two-dimensionally constrained electronic systems, formerly considered exotic, have since become bread-and-butter items for condensed-matter physics.
 Already for some time, in the form of quantum-well-confined structures, they have been deeply embedded in the design even of prosaic consumer electronics.

-Slightly later than the basic two-dimensional breakthroughs of the 1970s came those at the next level, for structures essentially at one dimension (1D).
+Slightly later than the basic two-dimensional breakthroughs of the 1970s came those at the next level, for structures virtually, if not literally, at one dimension (1D).
 Their fundamental exploration is very much a current research focus for the physics of electronic transport.
 While one might argue that their truly large-scale applications have some way to go to outdo the widespread success of their two-dimensional predecessors, it is taken for granted that this is a basic matter of concerted technical development.

 It is the physical underpinning of the 1D device realm that forms the topic in the following, somewhat condensed, review.
+Readers who may want more detailed information on all the accepted methodologies based on the reservoir analogy, as well as background on our own application of established quantum kinetics, are invited to consult the extended references in the long survey paper \cite{gen} as well as in the more specialized \cite{2000}, \cite{ijmpb} and \cite{mesotrans}.

 We concentrate on aspects of observed 1D transport behaviour that appear to go against accepted theoretical models.
 Both experimentalists and theorists tend to refer to these laboratory results as ``anomalous''; but any consistent departure from experimental expectations will always be perceived as abnormal -- until a tenable explanation emerges.
 The question is: ``anomalous'' relative to what?
 The answer is: relative to the received theoretical understanding.
 Nature entertains no anomalies.
 It is we as investigators who are subject to a momentary cognitive dissonance.
 Anomalous results, by their very presence, tell us that more is demanded of a quantitative theory than anything in common currency.